 If you were at fault for the accident, you can get a rental car if you have rental reimbursement coverage.
-If you don’t have that coverage, you’ll have to pay for your own rental car.
-This article covers:
+It will usually cover you up to a daily limit.
+If you don’t have that coverage as part of your car insurance policy, you’ll have to pay for your own rental car.

-- How long insurance will pay for a rental car after an accident
+- How long will insurance pay for rental cars after an accident?

 Who Pays for a Rental Car After an Accident?